 the cars to the Burlington Northern.

 One Neil Ferguson bought the railroad towards the end of the 1970s.
 At the time the railroad served three customers, the sawmill, a coal dealership that recieved occassional inbound coal loads, and a feed mill.
 In 1979 the railroad received some major rehabilitation, with 2,500 new untreated ties installed along the railroad and the existing 52-pound rail replaced with heavier 85-pound rail.
 The company purchased a new used locomotive, supplementing the small (25-ton) Plymouth switcher that had been the sole power on the railroad since the late 1930's.
 The railroad at the time employed two people, who ran an average of two trains a day to Union Junction to keep up with the flow of cars needed by the sawmill.
 The pair performed all needed track and equipment maintenance when not running the trains.
 In 1987 the railroad was sold again, this time to a local concern named Union Rail Enterprises, Inc.

 The end for this little railroad came on or before January 1989.
 The sawmill that had kept the little company alive for the last several decades of operations finally closed for good.
 The loss of this last shipper caused the railroad to close up shop.
 The Interstate Commerce Commission granted permission to abandon the remaining 2.291 miles of track on 31 August 1995, and the last chapter of this railroad's history was written.
 As of 2012 the rails are still in place between the old sawmill and Union Junction.

 The UO and predecessors are in black.

 Book Information- The Central Railroad of Oregon

-Dick Roth, a historian of the Union/Hot Lake area, has completed a new book titled The Central Railroad of Oregon.
+Dick Roth, a historian of the Union/Hot Lake area, has now released the second edition of his book The Central Railroad of Oregon.
 Information on the book and how to order a copy can be found at this link.

 Underlined numbers indicate a link to a page of pictures of that locomotive.